skypjack/entt/docs/md/entity.md

 automatically.
 To do that, it's enough to specify the data members to update as shown in the example.

-The `orphans` member function literally destroys those entities that have no components after a restore.
+The `orphans` member function literally releases those entities that have no components after a restore.
 It has exactly the same purpose described in the previous section and works the same way.